hpe-storage/scod/docs/container_storage_provider/hpe_nimble_storage/index.md

 The CSP requires access to a user with either `poweruser` or the `administrator` role.
 It's recommended to use the `poweruser` role for least privilege practices.

+### Limitations

+Consult the [compatibility and support](../../csi_driver/index.md#compatibility_and_support) table for supported NimbleOS versions.
+CSI and CSP specific limitations with Nimble are listed below.

+- Striped volumes on grouped HPE Nimble Storage arrays are not supported by the HPE CSI Driver for Kubernetes.

 ## StorageClass parameters

 A `StorageClass` is used to provision or clone an HPE Nimble Storage-backed persistent volume.
 It can also be used to import an existing HPE Nimble Storage volume or clone of a snapshot into the Kubernetes cluster.
 The parameters are grouped below by those same workflows.